34 Most Common SoapUI Interview Questions and Answers

 • REST is stateless whereas SOAP is a stateful specification.

-• REST uses Uniform Resource Identifier (URI) and it has the methods like GET, PUT, POST and DELETE to expose their resources.
+• REST uses Uniform Resource Identifier (URI) and it has methods like GET, PUT, POST and DELETE to expose their resources.

 • SOAP uses named operations and interfaces to achieve its business logic.